gazebosim/gz-physics/tutorials/05_plugin_loading.md

 ```

 Assuming the correct path, our loader will instantiate all plugins that are
-available in the path using @ref ignition::plugin::Loader::Instantiate member function.
-Then for each instantiated plugin, it will request an engine
+available in the path using @ref ignition::plugin::Loader::Instantiate member
-using @ref ignition::physics::RequestEngine3d<Features>::From function.
+function.
+Then for each instantiated plugin, using
+@ref ignition::physics::RequestEngine3d<Features>::From, it will request an
+engine implementing a \ref ignition::physics::FeaturePolicy "FeaturePolicy" (3D
+  in this case).
+.

 ```cpp
 for (const std::string &name : pluginNames)